JSudron/Nordic-Discovery-Project/README.md

 #### Target audience

+- Users whom speak English as currently this is the only language catered for.
 - Holidaymakers of all ages looking for potential holiday destinations.
 - Holidaymakers whom have already have a holiday booked to Scandinavia or Iceland.
 - Students between 18 & 28 looking for somewhere to go on a gap year.